xvxx/deadwiki/README.md

 In addition to [CommonMark], Markdown files can link to each other by putting the `[Page Name]` in brackets.
-Like most wikis, it'll either be a link to the actual page or a way to create it.
+Like most wikis, it'll either be a link to the actual page or a link to create it.

+deadwiki also includes support for `#hashtags`.
+Any hashtag appearing in wiki text will be linked to a search page that lists all wiki pages containing that hashtag.

 Finally, if you want to sync your wiki automatically, there is some _very basic_ git support.
 Basically, if you start the `dead`